tanvinabpatel/FT-Whisper-SyntheticDutchData/README.md

 # Fine-Tuning Whisper-model on Synthetic Dutch Data

-This codebase is to fine-tune a Dutch Accented Database on the whisper-tiny model
+This codebase is to fine-tune a Synthetic Dutch Accented Database on the whisper-tiny model.
+It aims to find out if a synthetic database can improve the performance on natural speech after finetuning on large pretrained models.
+In this task, the performance is shown on the same synthetic dataset,  and out-of-domain speech corpus

 ## Setup
 **Pre-requisites**